kp4md/TunaTinS/README.md

 5. Straight key or iambic keyer adjustable from 8 wpm to 40 wpm.
 6. In addition to controlling the Tuna Tin S transmitter frequencies, the software allows the Si5351 to serve as a low-level signal source (VFO) continuously variable from 4 kHz through 225 MHz.
 7. The software incorporates a frequency calibration mode that can achieve 0.1 ppm accuracy over that frequency range.
 The calibration factor is stored in non-volatile EEPROM memory.
+8. Starting with version 2.3.1 the 60 meter band can be accessed as either discrete channels or the WRC-15 5351.5 - 5366.5 kHz band.
-8. Each of the 15 amateur radio frequency bands defaults to its QRP CW calling frequency upon power up.
+9. Each of the 15 amateur radio frequency bands defaults to its QRP CW calling frequency upon power up.
-9. Each frequency band retains its last used frequency in memory while powered up.
+10. Each frequency band retains its last used frequency in memory while powered up.
-10. The user may define and store a default startup frequency in non-volatile memory.
+11. The user may define and store a default startup frequency in non-volatile memory.
-11. The frequency calibration factor (ppb) and the user-defined default startup frequency are stored in EEPROM memory that retains the data even when the power is off.
+12. The frequency calibration factor (ppb) and the user-defined default startup frequency are stored in EEPROM memory that retains the data even when the power is off.

 ## Notes